tjgarcia-mchp/calpoly-2021/README.md

 * [SoX](https://sourceforge.net/projects/sox/files/latest/download)

 # Pitfalls and Caveats
-* These scripts are mostly written around the included data corpus; If you want to add another data corpus to this workflow, you will have to modify `split_into_train_test.py` and `build_dataset.sh` to incorporate it.
+* If you want to add another data corpus to this workflow, you will have to modify `build_dataset.sh` and stick to the conventions used there.
 * Special care needs to be taken when splitting data into training and testing folds:

     * If your training and testing data are too similar, your accuracy will look great but your model will not generalize well
     * If your training and testing data are too dissimilar your model will never be able to achieve good accuracy on your test data
     * [This article](https://towardsdatascience.com/train-validation-and-test-sets-72cb40cba9e7) covers some general points about how data should be split into folds.

   The `split_into_train_test.py` script does some work to help in this regard, but it's worth looking at that script to see how this is being done.
 You'll need to do something similar if you add your own data corpus.

-* Adding to the above note, Edge Impulse doesn't explicity allow labeling data as validation (data that is not directly 'learned' on, but is used to know when to stop training your model) and instead just shuffles data randomly.
+* Adding to the above note, Edge Impulse doesn't explicitly allow labeling data as validation (data that is not directly 'learned' on, but is used to know when to stop training your model) and instead just shuffles data randomly.
 We can hack around this if it's causing a lot of issues.

 # Data Sources
 ESC-50